Keploy vs LocalStack

 LocalStack excels as a local development environment.
 Developers work against local AWS services without internet access or AWS costs.
 Hot-reload and fast iteration on AWS-dependent features.

-Looking for a LocalStack Alternative?
+Looking for a LocalStack alternative?